altmetric/golden-kestrel/README.md

 The `index.html` contains local resources, so can be used simply by opening it.
 The `index-release.html` uses live assets including the compiled minified `kestrel-release.js`.
-To use it, you'd have to fetch it from a webserver (because most browsers won't allow `file:`-based resources to load Javascript over HTTP(S)):
+To use it, you'd have to fetch it from a web server (because most browsers won't allow `file:`-based resources to load JavaScript over HTTP(S)):

     python -m SimpleHTTPServer